 - 2018 – Lionel Richie, The Script, Gary Barlow, Nile Rodgers & CHIC, Steps with Sister Sledge, Alfie Boe, Emeli Sande, Noel Gallagher’s High Flying Birds, Stereophonics, Pete Tong, Il Divo, James Arthur, Bastille, Texas and Britney Spears.

-Northstead Manor Gardens is an open space, so even out of season, you can still walk past the theatre and marvel at the area and quietness that there seems to be, especially during autumn/winter when the stage has been taken away and stored, yet the hospitality and booking huts remain.
+Northstead Manor Gardens is an open space, so even out of season, you can still walk past the theatre and marvel at the area and quietness that there seems to be, especially during autumn/winter when the stage has been taken away and stored, leaving just the concrete island where it stood and hospitality area and booking huts.